adnanahmady/go-grpc-microservices/README.md

 # go-grpc-microservices

-A demo of three Go microservices communicating via gRPC, implemented in ***monorepo*** code storage concept.
+A simplified demo of three Go microservices communicating via gRPC, implemented in ***monorepo*** code storage concept.

-**Caution**: the project is still under development and therefore you see an incomplete version of it.
-Currently only the user service is added, but soon, other services and features that I have in mind will be added.
+**Caution**: the main focus of this project is the gRPC and communication between the tree microservices.

 # Index